flyteorg/flyte/docs/deployment/configuration/performance.rst

      - Description
    * - ``workflow-reeval-duration``
      - propeller
-     - lower the number - lower latency, lower throughput (low throughput is because the same workflow will be evaluated more times)
+     - lower the number - lower latency and higher throughput (low throughput is because the same workflow will be evaluated more times)
-     - frequency at which, given no external signal, a workflow should be re-evaluated by Flyte propellers reval loop
+     - period at which, given no external signal, a workflow should be re-evaluated by Flyte propellers reval loop
    * - ``downstream-eval-duration``
      - propeller
      - lower the number - lower latency and lower throughput (low throughput is because the same workflow will be evaluated more times)